Arman-Bisht/strapi-terraform-aws/README.md

 - Configure custom domain with Route 53
 - Add SSL certificate with AWS Certificate Manager

-## 📄 License

-This project is open source and available under the MIT License.

-## 👤 Author

 Created as part of a DevOps assessment demonstrating Infrastructure as Code and cloud deployment skills.